-For information about the award, see the 2024 Call for Proposals.
+For information about the award, consult the 2025 Call for Proposals.

 2024 Award Recipient